-\item[D4.] {\bfseries Group fidelity (a.k.a.
-Equality of Opportunity):} It is desirable that true outliers are equally likely to be assigned higher scores, in turn flagged, regardless of their membership to any groups as induced by $\pv$.
-We call this notion of fairness as group fidelity, which steers OD outcomes toward being faithful to the ground-truth outlier labels equally across groups, obeying the condition \beq \prob(\flag = 1 | \lbl = 1, \pv = a ) \;=\; \prob(\flag = 1 | \lbl = 1, \pv = b )\;. \eeq Mathematically, this condition is equivalent to the so-called Equality of Opportunity\footnote{Opportunity, because positive-class assignment by a supervised model in many fair ML problems is oftne associated with a positive outcome, such as being hired or approved a loan.} in the supervised fair ML literature, and is a special case of Separation~\cite{verma2018fairness, hardt2016equality}.
+{D4. \bfseries Group fidelity (also, Equality of Opportunity):} It is desirable that the \textit{true} outliers are equally likely to be assigned higher scores, and in turn flagged, regardless of their membership to any group as induced by $\pv$.
+We refer to this notion of fairness as group fidelity, which steers OD outcomes toward being faithful to the ground-truth outlier labels equally across groups, obeying the following condition \beq \prob(\flag = 1 | \lbl = 1, \pv = a ) \;=\; \prob(\flag = 1 | \lbl = 1, \pv = b )\;. \eeq Mathematically, this condition is equivalent to the so-called Equality of Opportunity\footnote{Opportunity, because positive-class assignment by a supervised model in many fair ML problems is often associated with a positive outcome, such as being hired or approved a loan.} in the supervised fair ML literature, and is a special case of Separation~\cite{verma2018fairness, hardt2016equality}.
 In either case, it requires that all $\pv$-induced groups experience the same true positive rate.
-Consequently, it penalizes ``laziness'' by ensuring that the true-outlier instances are ranked above (i.e., receive higher outlier scores than) the inliers within each group.
+Consequently, it penalizes ``laziness'' by ensuring that the true-outlier instances are ranked above (i.e., receive higher outlier scores than) the inliers within each group.\looseness=-1

-A strong caveat here is that \eqref{eq:fidelity} is a supervised quantity that requires access to the ground-truth labels $\mathcal{Y}$, which are explicitly unavailable for the \textit{unsupervised} OD task.
+The key caveat here is that \eqref{eq:fidelity} is a supervised quantity that requires access to the ground-truth labels $\mathcal{Y}$, which are explicitly unavailable for the \textit{unsupervised} OD task.
 What is more, various impossibility results have shown that certain fairness criteria, including SP and Separation, are mutually exclusive or incompatible~\cite{barocas2017fairness}, implying that simultaneously satisfying both of these conditions (exactly) is not possible.

 {\em How-to: } The unsupervised OD task does not have access to $\mathcal{Y}$, therefore, group fidelity cannot be enforced directly.
 Instead, we propose to enforce group-level rank preservation that maintains fidelity to within-group ranking from the \base model, where \base is a fairness-agnostic OD model.
 Our intuition is that rank preservation acts as a proxy for group fidelity, or more broadly Separation, via our assumption that within-group ranking in the \base model is accurate and top-ranked instances within each group encode the highest risk samples within each group.